 When we’ve had too much pasta we go for risotto.
 There’s nothing simple when it comes to the flavors of this simple-looking dish.

 There’s meat if you want it.
 Porchetta is one of our favorites: roast pork flavored with spices.

 Of course you have cold cuts as well, which made every breakfast exciting and worth looking forward to.
 We would go to the nearby grocery and get different kinds (Tess went crazy over mortadella) plus some cheeses.
-Slices of bread from the local bakery and some scrambled egga make it a heart breakfast.
+Slices of bread from the local bakery and some scrambled eggs make it a hearty breakfast.
 Don’t forget the olive oil and balsamic vinegar.
 A pastry or two won’t hurt either.
 You only live once.

 Panini make good snacks or meals on their own.
 You’ll have a wide selection of fillings to choose from.

 Special mention goes to the osso bucco.
 The tender beef and its side of mashed potato sit on yummy oil which has been released from the meat by hours of stewing.
 The herb tomato sauce is packed with flavor.
 We imagine that even a bowl of rice topped with that rich sauce is good enough.
 Yuuuuum.

 Now it’s time for dessert!
 The Italians really know how to end their meals with a flourish.